daviddvorszky/daviddvorszky/README.md

     </p>
     <h3>Hobbies and plans</h3>
     <p>
       Besides video games, I am interested in music, especially playing the piano, chess, and puzzles.
-When I have the opportunity, I like to go touring and to kayak.
+When I have the opportunity, I like to go touring and kayak.
 I live in Hungary and will spend the next semester in Finland at Metropolia University.
-After education, I plan to move abroad, and my primal destination is Finland.
+After my education, I plan to move abroad, and my primary destination is Finland.
 I started learning Finnish in June and plan to take a B2-level language exam in early 2023.
 I also speak a little German but haven’t practiced since graduating.
     </p>
   </div>
 </details>